gjwgit/rattleng/installers/README.md

 You can also download the source code from [github](https://github.com/gjwgit/rattleng) by clicking the *Code* drop down menu then the *Download ZIP* button.
-Simply unzip the cd into the unzip'ed folder `rattlng-dev` to then run `flutter run`.
+Simply unzip, then cd into the unzip'ed folder `rattleng-dev` to then run `flutter run`.

 ## Linux